-On February 28, 2020, the Company entered into executive contracts with its directors Edward Manolos and Themistocles Psomiadis.
+On February 28, 2020, the Company entered into executive contracts with its directors Edward Manolos and Themistocles Psomiadis .
 The agreements are for a term lasting from the effective date until the earlier of the date of the next annual or special stockholders meeting called for the purposes of electing directors, and the earliest of the following to occur: (a) the death of the Director; (b) the termination of the Director from his membership on the Board by the mutual agreement of the Company and the Director; (c) the removal of the Director from the Board by the majority stockholders of the Company; and (d) the resignation by the Director from the Board.
-Mr. Psomiadis resigned from the Board of Directors and his contract was mutually terminated on December 4, 2020.
-Mr. Manolos’ 2020 contracts provide for payments of $5,000 quarterly.
+Mr. Psomiadis and Mr. Manolos’s 2020 contracts provide for payments of $5,000 quarterly.

 The Company is subject at times to other legal proceedings and claims, which arise in the ordinary course of its business.
 Although occasional adverse decisions or settlements may occur, the Company believes that the final disposition of such matters should not have a material adverse effect on its financial position, results of operations or liquidity.